Background Image for Header:

 We have a University Police Department located on our campus that actively participates in policing the campus community.
 In addition to University Police, the Office of Housing and Residence Life provides around the clock staffing through the semester.
 Students may seek assistance from their Resident Assistant or Residence Hall Coordinator at any time during the day or night.
 Residents can also seek assistance from the staff in the Office of Housing & Residence Life during business hours from 8:30 am to 4:30 pm.
 There is a main desk for all of the residence halls staffed by Resident Assistants in University place between the hours or 4:00 pm and 12:00 am nightly.
 We also have trained night staff that patrol the halls between the hours of 12:00 am and 8:00 am each day.
 There is always someone available to assist a resident with any issue they may have.

 The housekeeping staff will not clean your residence hall room.
 It is expected, based on the health and safety residence hall policy, that each resident keep his or her room in a healthy and safe state.
 The housekeepers will clean the bathroom areas of University Place Residence Hall rooms twice per month as a touch up and to inspect for damages.
 The housekeeping staff will clean the community rest rooms as well as the common areas in all the other residence halls on a daily basis.

 All students are welcome to bring a vehicle to campus.
 Parking permits can be purchased during the Student Service Days prior to the beginning of each semester or at the University Police Office during the year.
 Parking permits cost $50 for the entire academic year.
 All members of the campus community who plan to park a vehicle on campus must display a valid PSC parking permit.

 How do I obtain a guest parking permit when friends or family come to visit?

-Guest parking permits can be obtained from the Student Life Office or the Service Office (located in the Administration Building), the University Police Office, or the Library.
+Guest parking permits can be obtained from the Service Office (located in the Administration Building), the University Police Office, or the Library.